ishworgurung/ishworgurung.github.io/_posts/2019-12-07-vlan-on-openbsd.md

-## Two minute guide to set up VLAN on OpenBSD
+## Three minute guide to set up VLAN on OpenBSD

+If you live under the rock, go check out [OpenBSD](https://www.openbsd.org).
+It's pretty nice.
+I have been running OpenBSD on my servers for about five years and I absolutely love it.
+Simplicity, robust, secure and minimal - you name it; It's all there.
+If you got an old intel 386 or an RaspberryPI, it will be sufficient to run the humble OpenBSD.

+Now onto how I VLAN my OpenBSD guest.

 The `vio0` NIC is based on a QEMU'ed guest on the usual [VIO(4)](https://man.openbsd.org/vio) driver.